Maria Gramegna

 Maria Paola Gramegna (1887–1915) was an Italian mathematician and a student of Giuseppe Peano.
 Her work with Peano on systems of linear differential equations has been cited as an important early milestone in the history of functional analysis and its transition from working with concrete matrices to more abstract basis-independent formulations of linear algebra.
-After becoming a schoolteacher, she died young, in the 1915 Avezzano earthquake.
+After becoming a schoolteacher, she died in the 1915 Avezzano earthquake.

 Early life and education

 Gramegna was born on 11 May 1887 in Tortona, the youngest of five children of a pasta factory owner.
 After studying mathematics in high school in Voghera with Giuseppe Vitali, she was admitted to the University of Turin in 1906, where she became a student of Peano.
 She completed her mathematics degree in 1910, with the thesis Serie di equazioni differenziali lineari ed equazioni integro-differenziali [Series of linear differential equations and integro-differential equations], supervised by Peano.
 Peano also presented this work to the Academy of Sciences of Turin.